MaxHalford/maxhalford.github.io/content/blog/garment-parsing-gpt3.md

 To fine-tune a GPT-3 model, you have to build a training set of [inputs](/files/datasets/nlp-carbonfact/inputs.txt) and [outputs](/files/datasets/nlp-carbonfact/outputs.json).
 OpenAI requires this to be in [JSON Lines text format](https://jsonlines.org/).
 OpenAI also recommends adding a `\n\n###\n\n` delimiter to each input, a blank space at the start of each output, and an ` END` delimiter at the end of each output.
 It beats me why they don't do this for you 🤷‍♂️

 Anyway, building the training set is straightforward.
-The dataset I have has is 600 samples, so I decided to use the first 300 for training and the rest for validation later on.
+The dataset I have is 600 samples, so I decided to use the first 300 for training and the rest for validation later on.

 ```py
 import json